wdporter/i-am-that-vuepress/60-live-facts-not-fancies/readme.md

 **Q:**&ensp;Do you mean to say that between good and evil there is no wall?

 **M:**&ensp;There is no wall because there is no good and no evil.
-In every concrete situätion, there is only the necessary and the unnecessary.
+In every concrete situation, there is only the necessary and the unnecessary.
 The needful is right, the needless is wrong.

 **Q:**&ensp;Who decides?

-**M:**&ensp;The situätion decides.
-Every situätion is a challenge which demands the right response.
+**M:**&ensp;The situation decides.
+Every situation is a challenge which demands the right response.
 When the response is right, the challenge is met and the problem ceases.
 If the response is wrong, the challenge is not met and the problem remains unsolved.
 Your unsolved problems — that is what constitutes your <span data-tippy-content="Action or ‘the fruits of action’. <em>Karma</em> is of three kinds: <em>sanchita</em> (accumulated from previous births), <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>.
 Solve them rightly and be free.

 **Q:**&ensp;You seem to drive me always back into myself.
 Is there no objective solution to the world’s problems?

-**M:**&ensp;The world’s problems were creäted by numberless people like you, each full of their own desires and fears.
+**M:**&ensp;The world’s problems were created by numberless people like you, each full of their own desires and fears.
 Who can free you of your past, personal and social, except yourself?
-And how will you do it unless you see the urgent need of your first beïng free of cravings born of illusion?
+And how will you do it unless you see the urgent need of your first being free of cravings born of illusion?
 How can you truly help as long as you need help yourself?

 **Q:**&ensp;In what way did the ancient sages help?
 In what way do you help?
 A few individuals profit, no doubt; your guidance and example may mean a lot to them.
 But in what way do you affect humanity, the totality of life and consciousness?
 You say that you are the world and the world is you; what impact have you made on it?